enumcase/github-app/README.md

-# github-app
+# GitHub Followers
-GitHub Followers: search for the followers of GitHub user.
+Search for the followers of GitHub user.

 The UI of the app is done fully programmatically using autolayout.
 DiffableDataSource and other features have been implemented to accomodate better user experience.